EvolEcolGroup/website/README.md

 This repository contains [Quarto](https://quarto.org) documents to generate our group website, which is hosted at [https://evolecolgroup.github.io/website](https://evolecolgroup.github.io/website).
 It is still under development.
+Feel free to fork and modify for your own uses (but please acknoledge us if you do so).

-When you render the website in RStudio, a static HTML version is updated in the `docs` folder.
-This is then served by GitHub Pages for the `main` branch.
+When you render the website in RStudio, a static HTML version is updated in the `docs` folder, and you can inspect any changes.
+A GitHub action triggered by commits to the `main` branch will automatically update the website hosted by GitHub Pages via the `gh-pages` branch.

 ## For new group members
 To add your profile to the website, please follow these steps: